MuhmdRaouf/laravel-paratest/README.md

 ### Security

-If you discover any security related issues, please email tonyzrp@gmail.com instead of using the issue tracker.
+If you discover any security related issues, please email mohammed@raouf.me instead of using the issue tracker.

 ## Credits